 An intervention is a gathering of a person’s loved ones and a professional interventionist.
 These people come together with the common goal of opening a dialogue about a person’s addiction problems and discussing treatment options.
-Research finds that drug and alcohol intervention in Denver, CO are successful when a professional is involved and the family systemic intervention approach is utilized.
+Research finds that drug and alcohol interventions in Denver, CO are successful when a professional is involved and the family systemic intervention approach is utilized.

 If the person you are hosting the intervention for accepts what he or she is hearing from friends and family, the interventionist will escort him/her to a treatment center to begin the process of recovering.
 Studies show a success rate of 95 percent with family systemic interventions.